Amber warning for heavy snow and ‘blizzard conditions’ from Thursday

 The warning lasts for 21 hours from 3pm on Thursday – and “significant disruption” to transport, power lines and phone network coverage is likely.

-The Met Office has also issued several milder yellow weather warnings for snow covering much of the nation from Wednesday to Friday.
+Several milder yellow weather warnings for snow have also been issued, covering much of the nation from Wednesday to Friday.

 Tuesday marked the coldest night of the year so far, and more sub-zero overnight temperatures are expected in all four UK nations in the coming days.

-Temperatures at Kinbrace in the Highlands dropped to this year’s low of minus 15.4C overnight – the lowest March temperature recorded since 2010, the Met Office said.
+Temperatures at Kinbrace in the Highlands dropped to this year’s low of minus 15.4C overnight.

+Met Office spokesperson Nicola Maxey said this was the coldest March temperature recorded since 2010, but that it is “not that unusual to see snow in March”.

+“March is a transition month from winter into spring,” she said.
+“Statistically, you’re more likely to see snow in March than in December.”

 National Highways has warned drivers in the West Midlands and the east of England not to travel unless their journey is essential.